-It is GB.
+It is UK.

-If you own any mutual funds or ETFs that hold foreign companies, you will need to select "RIC -Regulated Investment Company" from the list of country choices.
+If you own any mutual funds or ETFs that hold foreign companies, you will need to select

+"RIC -Regulated Investment Company" from the list of country choices.
 You just continue this process until you've correctly identified the country for each stock your club owns.
 It's best to do this now to avoid any delays at tax time.
-This information will be used to prepare the K-2 and K-3 forms when you do your club taxes.
+This information will be used to see if your club can eliminate the K-2 and K-3 forms and if necessary it will be used to prepare the K-2 and K-3 forms when you do your club taxes.

 The final things we wanted to talk about tonight are a few things that should be addressed prior to the end of this calendar year if they apply to your club.

 One of them some clubs consider is called tax loss harvesting.

 Tax loss harvesting is when you sell stocks in which you are showing a loss in order to offset capital gains you've had on other stocks you've sold.
-You only pay taxes on your net gains, Net gains are the difference between any gains you had and any losses.
+You only pay taxes on your net gains,

+Net gains are the difference between any gains you had and any losses.

 In addition, on your personal taxes, up to \$3000 in losses can be used to offset income you've earned in other ways, such as your regular salary income from your regular job.